 10:00 AM: Opening Circle (Check-in, Song and Gratitude)

 10:30 AM: Snack

 12:30-1ish PM: Lunch and Exploratory Play

 3:00 PM: Wrap-up – “Story of the Day” (Debrief)

 3:30 PM: Pick-Up

-In addition to our Core Routines and Core Teachings, over the course of the year you can also expect your child will…
+Over the course of the year you can also expect your child will…